aleamu27/site/VERCEL_DEPLOYMENT.md

 # Vercel Deployment Guide for Hepta.no

 Perfect!
-Your form will send emails from `hi@hepta.no` to the user's input email.
+Your form will send emails from `j@hepta.no` to the user's input email.
 Here's how to deploy to Vercel Pro! 🚀

 ## What I've Set Up

-✅ **Email Configuration**: Sends from `hi@hepta.no`
+✅ **Email Configuration**: Sends from `j@hepta.no`
 ✅ **Serverless Function**: `api/contact.js` for Vercel
 ✅ **CORS Headers**: Properly configured
 ✅ **Domain Integration**: Ready for `hepta.no`